Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: The Space and the Lagrangian Gauss map

-One might interject that the choice of initial stabilization seems important.
-After all we could have used the differential of the function $-\eh \norm{x}^2-\eh \norm{y}^2$ and maybe gotten a different result - since with this choice it is the positive eigen values that cross through the imaginary part $i\R^{2k}$.
-However, this would result in minus (as the inverse in topological $K$ theory) the orthogonal complement of the bundle above (since we go the other way through $i\R^{2k}$), but in $K$ theory this gives the same up to an over all shift in dimension.
-Generally any stabilization we choose to represent the standard stabilization we need to pick over all of $L$, which is contractible.
-This means that the dimension of the negative eigen bundle is the only essential choice we have - and this is the ambiguity of which component of $\Z\times BO$ we land in, which we addressed at the beginning of the proof. \end{proof}
+One might object that the choice of initial stabilization seems important.
+After all, we could have used the differential of another quadratic form (e.g. $-\eh \norm{x}^2-\eh \norm{y}^2$) and obtained a different result.
+This will indeed produce other null-homotopies of the map $D^n \to U/O$.
+However, as $D^n$ is contractible, such null-homotopies only differ (up to homotopy) by the action of $\pi_1$, and this is precisely the ambiguity of which component of $\Z\times BO$ we land in, which we addressed at the beginning of the proof. \end{proof}